amirmohsen1384/DataBox/README.md

 # PersonBox
 **PersonBox** is a project powered by Qt, and stores persons' information and works with them more conveniently.

-# Information handled in the program:
+# Types of information stored by the program
 1. **First name**
 2. **Last name**
 3. **Father's name**